Diamondbacks vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-2.
+- The Diamondbacks have played as the favorite in three of their past 10 games and won two of those contests.

-- When it comes to the total, the Diamondbacks and their foes are 6-3-1 in their last 10 contests.
+- In their last 10 games with a total, the Diamondbacks and their opponents are 7-2-1 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the Diamondbacks' past 10 matchups.
-Arizona games have finished above the point total three consecutive times, and the average total during this streak was 8.3 runs.
+- Sportsbooks have not set a spread for any of the Diamondbacks' last 10 games.
+For four consecutive games, Arizona and its opponent have finished above the over/under, with the average total established by oddsmakers in that span being 8.5 runs.

 Discover More About This Game